Anas-MG/Robot-Electronics-Projects/Arduino_ObstaclesAvoidRobot_UltraSonic_L298N/README.md

 ## Understanding Ultrasonic
-##### To understand how the robot avoid obstacles we need to understand how Ultrasonic sensors works firstly, In general Ultrasonic is small sensor that measures distance by using ultrasonic waves. (high-frequency sound 40 kHz),
+##### To understand how the robot avoid obstacles we need to understand how Ultrasonic sensors works , Ultrasonic is small sensor that measures distance by using ultrasonic waves. (high-frequency sound 40 kHz),
 <img src="https://user-images.githubusercontent.com/49666154/128789780-a4d26741-6375-4f4c-9cf5-43eacd2d3353.jpg"  width='600'>

-##### In details the sensor's logic is that the sensor head (trig pin) emits an ultrasonic wave , If it hits an object The ultrasound receiver (echo pin) receives the reflected wave.
+##### The sensor's logic starts with the sensor head (trig pin) emits an ultrasonic wave , If it hits an object The ultrasound receiver (echo pin) receives the reflected wave.
 Then it measures the distance to the target by measuring the time between the emission and reception.

 ### Module US-100
 #
 <img src="https://user-images.githubusercontent.com/49666154/128775606-cf680125-5f0a-4e25-acf3-aed08514173a.jpeg" width="480px" ><img src="https://user-images.githubusercontent.com/49666154/128776680-0c556eb4-132e-44ec-9fb7-a18aa24b4692.jpeg" width="201.5px" >

 ##### It's compact, high-quality Ultrasonic module for distance measurement used in this project, it can measure up to a distance of 3.5-meters range, Unlike other ultrasonic sensors, there is a build-in temperature sensor for accurate ranging.
 This sensor can work in UART mode or GPIO mode.
-###### The code is suitable for GPIO mode , to enable GPIO you need to remove the jumper in the back
+###### The project is suitable for GPIO mode , to enable GPIO you need to remove the jumper in the back as shown.

 ## Understanding L298N H-bridge motor driver